-The organisation of the British Army and how it divides its personal is interesting and complex.
-From doing an approx. search it could be loosely classed as the following if anyone knows any more detail please add to the comments.
+The organisation of the British Army and how it divides its personnel is interesting and complex.
+From doing an approx. search it could be loosely classed as the following if anyone knows any more detail please add them to the comments.

 |Category||Amount of Soldiers|

 A section is a basic tactical unit that is typically made up of between six to ten soldiers led by a non-commissioned officer (NCO).
 Sections are used to carry out a wide range of tasks, from patrolling and reconnaissance to attacking or defending a position.
 Each section is usually made up of soldiers with specific roles, such as riflemen, machine gunners, or grenadiers, and they work together to achieve their objectives.
 The NCO in charge of the section is responsible for leading and directing their soldiers, ensuring that they carry out their tasks effectively and safely.
 Sections are often combined with other sections to form larger units, such as platoons, companies, or battalions, as part of the overall structure of the Army.

 A platoon is a basic unit in the British Army, consisting of between 20 to 40 soldiers led by a Platoon Commander, usually a Lieutenant, and a Platoon Sergeant, usually a Sergeant.
 The platoon is typically organised into several smaller sections, each led by a Non-Commissioned Officer (NCO), such as a Corporal or a Lance Corporal.
 The platoon is designed to be a flexible and self-contained unit capable of operating independently or as part of a larger force.

 Its primary function is to carry out a wide range of tactical missions, such as reconnaissance, offensive operations, and defensive operations, depending on the needs of the mission.
 The platoon is an essential component of the British Army’s structure and is crucial for the successful execution of a variety of military operations.